denishjackson1/eks-terraform/README.md

 # Provisioning Amazon EKS with Terraform
 This repository contains Terraform configurations to provision an Amazon EKS (Elastic Kubernetes Service) cluster.
-Amazon EKS simplifies the process of deploying, managing, and scaling containerized applications using Kubernetes.
+Amazon EKS simplifies deploying, managing, and scaling containerized applications using Kubernetes.

 ## Prerequisites
    `AWS Account:` Ensure you have an AWS account and necessary credentials configured.